VarunSaiTeja/Command-Line-Banking/README.md

 # Command-Line-Banking
 A banking software works with command line arguments

+Your (user) moile number will be assigned as his/her account number

 When trying to pass arguments via cmd to application

 if application name is one word then no need to specify double quotes, otherwise specify application name with double quotes